rcolyer/runvenv/README.md

 ## Installing

-Copy the produced runvenv executable to `/usr/bin` on Linux or `/usr/local/bin` on MacOS
+Copy the produced runvenv executable into `/usr/bin/` or `/usr/local/bin/` for a system level install, or somewhere in the path like `~/bin/` for a user level install.

 # License